Frequently Asked Questions

 How much does it cost?

-The current maximum rate is $1800/month.
+Currently the maximum resident charge is $2000 per month.
 The maximum monthly rate is fixed each year by the Commission.
 On a case-by-case basis the rate can be adjusted if financial hardship is documented.

 Do I have to relinquish my personal assets to Missouri Veterans Home?